 Genetic Testing Program

-Foundation Colonies: All Foundation colonies are characterized with the 1449 SNP panel.
+- Foundation Colonies: All Foundation colonies are characterized with SNP Panels: 2050 SNP Panel for mice and 759 SNP Panel for rats.
 The SNP profile obtained is compared and verified with the line's historical information.